 If we decide at a later date we want to provision IPv6 addresses from IPAM, we can add a secondary IPV6 block to the VPC, and re-deploy services as necessary.
 Alternatively, we can purchase an IPV6 block under the assumption we will want to route IPv6 traffic internally in the future without having to redeploy services.

 We decided to purchase a block of IPv6 space and will provision all VPCs and subnets as dual stack.

 To ensure we can easily route traffic between regions we need a single IPv6 allocation that we can divide up intelligently.
 AWS can only provide non-contiguous blocks for individual VPCs.
 Trying to set up IPv6 later down the road after our new networks have been provisioned will likely require us to destroy and recreate resources, which will be time-consuming and complex to do so without downtime.

 IPv6 also has the immediate benefit of lowering our AWS costs for any internet-bound traffic we can send over IPv6, as there are no additional AWS costs.
 The equivalent IPv4 traffic would otherwise be sent through a NAT gateway, which does incur additional costs.

 AWS does not provide private IPv6 addresses as it does with IPv4 meaning we must use our public allocation for all deployments.

-With all the pieces selected, it was time to build.
-Stay tuned for the build and migration pieces!
+With all the pieces selected, it was time to get started.
+We plan to document the build and migration process in due course!